kittykatattack/learningPixi/README.md

 But what about the `hitTestRectangle` function?
 What does it do, and how does it work?
-The details of how collision detection algorithms like this work is a little bit outside the scope of this document.
+The details of how collision detection algorithms like this work is a little bit outside the scope of this tutorial.
 The most important thing is that you know how to use it.
 But, just for your reference, and in case you're curious, here's the complete `hitTestRectangle` function definition.
 Can you figure out from the